dfrojas/dfrojas.github.io/_posts/software/2025-04-08-creating-kafka-topics-with-aiokafka-python.md

 title:  "Creating Kafka Topics Asynchronously with aiokafka in Python: A Practical Guide"
 date:   2025-04-07 13:42:26 -0500
 category: software
+image: /assets/img/kafka-async-python.jpg
+description: "Discover how to create Kafka topics using pure async Python with aiokafka.
+Learn the correct way to initialize the admin client and avoid common pitfalls with async Kafka operations."
 published: true
 ---